Hogia logo

 Delivery approach

-The Hogia integration is handled via an external connector provider, with Junipeer acting as the integration layer between Hogia and your chosen ecommerce platform.
-Customer-facing integration setup typically takes around one week.
-But the integration is only one part of the work.
-A successful launch also requires platform selection, data quality review, content and UX planning, thorough QA, and a structured rollout plan.
+The integration between Hogia and your ecommerce platform is handled via Junipeer using an external connector, with customer-facing integration typically configured within one week.
+However, the integration is only one part of the work.
+A successful project also requires platform selection, data quality assessment, content and UX design, thorough QA, and a structured rollout plan.
 Nordic Web Team delivers the full scope, not just the connector.

 Beyond the integration